iForMax/LabyMod-GhostHunt/README.txt

 ### Understanding Ghost Status

-1. **Initial Detection (Yellow)**
+**1. Initial Detection (Yellow)**
 - When you first enter an area, detected ghosts appear yellow
 - Status is unknown until you get close

-2. **Proximity Check (8 blocks)**
+**2. Proximity Check (8 blocks)**
 - Approach within 8 blocks of a ghost to trigger automatic status detection
 - The mod checks for flame particles inside the ghost's head

-3. **Status Update**
+**3. Status Update**
-   - **No flames detected** → Ghost turns green (claimed)
+- No flames detected → Ghost turns green (claimed)
-   - **Flames detected** → Ghost turns red (unclaimed)
+- Flames detected → Ghost turns red (unclaimed)

-4. **Manual Claiming**
+**4. Manual Claiming**
 - Right-click on a ghost head to manually mark it as claimed
 - Useful for correcting status or claiming ghosts immediately after collection

 ### Technical Notes

-> **⚠️ Network Stability**: If you experience unstable internet connection, the mod may incorrectly identify ghost status due to packet loss affecting flame particle detection.
+> ⚠️ Network Stability: If you experience unstable internet connection, the mod may incorrectly identify ghost status due to packet loss affecting flame particle detection.
 In such cases, use manual claiming by right-clicking ghost heads.

-> **💡 Texture Requirements**: The mod requires ghost texture files to be present in `assets/skins/[XX]/[texture_id]` format.
+> 💡 Texture Requirements: The mod requires ghost texture files to be present in `assets/skins/[XX]/[texture_id]` format.
 Missing textures will prevent ghost detection.

 ---